 Emily Haoyan Ge

-My research interests are in language acquisition and processing.
-In particular, my research focuses on language and cognitive development in bilingual children, children with Autism Spectrum Disorder and adult second language learners.
+My research interests are in language and cognitive development in bilingual children, children with Autism Spectrum Disorder and adult second language learners.
 I am also interested in second language writing and language assessment in bilingual contexts.
 I primarily use experimental paradigms (e.g., eye-tracking, reaction time tools) and corpus linguistic methods to address issues empirically.
-My current RGC-funded project investigates the language development of autistic Cantonese-speaking children with and without bilingual exposure.
+My current RGC-funded project investigates the language development of Cantonese-English bilingual children with ASD.

 I am a member of the Childhood Bilingualism Research Centre.
 I have obtained the qualification of administering and coding Autism Diagnostic Observation Schedule 2 (ADOS-2) for clinical and research reliability.